Launching macOS applications from the command-line

 $ /System/Applications/Calculator.app/Contents/MacOS/Calculator

-command provides a plethora of options for running application
+provides a plethora of options for running application bundles

 option.